-The common refrain in the field service industry is to use technology to fix problems.
-Specifically, field service management (FSM) software.
+The common refrain in the field service industry is to use technology to fix problems—specifically field service management (FSM) software.
 In an industry that has been slow to embrace technology and, in many places, still relies on paperwork, manual entries, and disconnected tools, putting FSM software in place can improve operations immediately and significantly.
-That is also the case with talent shortages and supply chain issues – except that FSM software is only part of the solution, and it is not enough by itself.
+That is also the case with talent shortages and supply chain issues – except that FSM software is only part of the solution and is not enough.

 The right FSM solution can be a powerful addition to any provider, of course, improving upon existing processes while adding meaningful upgrades.
 In nearly all cases, digitizing, integrating, and (when possible) automating the work of field service management leads to measurably better outcomes in terms of efficiency, productivity, customer engagement, and profitability.

 That said, it’s important to understand that FSM software will only address issues related to service delivery: scheduling, technician support, inventory management, etc. And while those may be at the core of what the business does, they are not the entirety of what the business cares about or runs on.
 Consider that most field service providers have FSM software to manage service delivery, but they also have software for business management: accounting, HR, financial planning, etc.